awright18/Slice/docs/sample_workflow.md

 ### Application Layer

-The AddTaskRequestValidator is responsible for making sure the api request in this case is valid.
-If it is not in this case it will trigger a http response with status code 400 and an error message indicating which part of the input was invalid.
+The AddTaskRequestValidator is responsible for making sure the api request is valid.
+If it is not it will trigger a http response with status code 400 and an error message indicating which part of the input was invalid.

 ```C#
     public sealed class AddTaskRequestValidator : AbstractValidator<AddTaskRequest>